Early, Middle and Exceptional EducationWorking Title:

-- Teach courses face-to-face and online if necessary at the higher education level using lectures, demonstrations, class discussion, using online tools and/or equipment and/or other appropriate tools appropriate modes of education delivery.
+- Teach courses both face-to-face and distance-learning at the higher education level using lectures, demonstrations, class discussion, online tools and/or equipment, and/or other appropriate modes of education delivery.

-- Able to record and calculate grades, prepare course outline and syllabus, develop course and lesson plans, engage in the selection of appropriate textbooks and other teaching aids necessary to the delivery of instruction.
+- Record and calculate grades, prepare course outline and syllabus, develop course and lesson plans, engage in the selection of appropriate textbooks and other teaching aids necessary to the delivery of instruction.

-- No or very limited exposure to physical risks.
+- No or minimal exposure to physical risks.

 - Dexterity of hands and fingers to operate a computer keyboard and mouse.